Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Low-frequency expansion of the self-energy

-At low-$T$, $Z_{\text{linfit}}$ vanishes at $T^{1-\alpha}$ indicating the breakdown of the quasiparticle concept.
-For $\alpha=1$ (the behaviour obtained by second order perturbation theory away from the nodal point in the fully nested case), a very slow logarithmic vanishing of $Z$ is expected.
-In conclusion, this analysis demonstrates that when $\omega/T$ scaling applies together with a simple power-law behaviour, a fit to the self-energy over Matsubara frequencies is able to pickup the correct $T$-dependence of the scattering rate and quasiparticle weight in both the Fermi liquid and non-Fermi liquid case, in spite of the fact that the frequency dependence of the self-energy for $\omega < T$ is inaccessible from Matsubara frequencies.
+In conclusion, this analysis demonstrates that when $\omega/T$ scaling applies together with a simple power-law behaviour, a fit to the self-energy over Matsubara frequencies is able to pickup the correct $T$-dependence of the scattering rate and quasiparticle weight in both the Fermi liquid and non-Fermi liquid case, in spite of the fact that the frequency dependence of the self-energy for $\omega < T$ is inaccessible from Matsubara frequencies. $\omega/T$ scaling typically applies in the quantum critical regime associated with quantum critical points (QCP) controlled by a strong coupling fixed point~\cite{Sachdev1999}.
+In this work, the QCP is the one associated with the disappearance of antiferromagnetism at $U=0$, and hence it is not clear whether $\omega/T$ scaling applies in the metallic regime.
+Logarithmic violations may be expected, for example.